-strong, pounding headaches on one or both sides of the head and typically
+Migraines are strong, pounding headaches typically on one side of the head.

-include several other symptoms.
-They’re sometimes preceded by warning symptoms called aura, which may include flashes of light, visual ‘floaters,’ or tingling
+symptoms.
+They’re sometimes preceded by warning symptoms called aura.
+These

+symptoms may include flashes of light, visual “floaters,” or tingling

 sensations in your arms and legs.

-A migraine episode can last for hours or
+Migraine episodes, which can last for hours or

-days and can greatly affect your everyday life.
+days, can greatly affect your life.
 According to the

-National Institute of Neurological Disorders and Stroke, roughly 12 percent of the U.S. adult
+National Institute of Neurological Disorders and Stroke, migraines are experienced by 12 percent of the U.S. adult

-population gets migraines, which are caused by the activation of
+population.
+Many of these migraines are caused by the activation of nerve

 - the aura (visual symptoms or tingling)